Boris Johnson sees record rebellion from his own Conservative Party on covid policies

 Previously, the largest revolt since the election was in December 2020, when 55 Tory lawmakers opposed (and 16 abstained) a multi-tier system of covid restrictions for England.

-That December 2020 vote was angry and shouty.
+That vote was angry and full of shouting.
 Tuesday’s proceedings were much more calm.

-In addition to compulsory mask-wearing and “covid passes,” the government wants mandatory coronavirus vaccination for staff of the National Health Service.
-That would be in line with existing requirements that nursing-home workers get the jabs.
+In addition to compulsory mask-wearing and covid passes, the government wants mandatory coronavirus vaccinations for staff of the National Health Service.
+That would be in line with existing requirements that nursing home workers get the jabs.

-During the afternoon debate in Parliament, Conservative lawmakers criticized modeling that forecast an explosive number of new cases and hospitalizations as “hysterical” and “lurid” and “severely flawed.”
+During the afternoon debate in Parliament, Conservative lawmakers criticized modeling that forecast an explosive number of new cases and hospitalizations as “hysterical,” “lurid” and “severely flawed.”

-Health Secretary Sajid Javid agreed that some epidemiologists had been wrong in the past, when they predicted skyrocketing deaths.
+Health Secretary Sajid Javid agreed that some epidemiologists had been wrong in the past when they predicted skyrocketing deaths.

 “But if some models are flawed, it doesn’t mean all are,” Javid told the chamber.